 In the world of cloud computing, a few key trends are emerging: a tremendous increase in the number of users and volume of traffic on the cloud, and the shift towards hybrid cloud.

 You needn’t look far for data supporting the tremendous growth of the cloud.
-In 2014, Cisco predicted that annual data center traffic specifically in the cloud would grow to 5.3 zettabytes by 2017.
-Now, in its latest report, Cisco forecasts that annual global cloud traffic will grow to a stunning 8.6 zettabytes by 2019.
+In 2018, Cisco predicted that annual data center traffic, specifically in the cloud, would grow to 19.5 zettabytes (ZB) by 2021.
+According to Statista, the number ended up being closer to 20.6 ZB.
 To put that volume of traffic into perspective, a zettabyte is equivalent to about 250 billion DVDs.
-That’s over 2 trillion DVDs worth of data in cloud traffic predicted before the end of the decade!
+That’s over 5 trillion DVDs worth of data in cloud traffic (and growing every year)!

 What’s also changing is how businesses themselves are using the cloud.
 Hybrid cloud solutions are becoming increasingly popular—and for good reason.
 Hybrid clouds, which utilize a mix of on-premise, colocated, and public and private cloud environments, are so desirable because they're flexible and enable businesses to utilize the best facets of each type of deployment.
 CIOs are taking notice.
-Research from MarketsandMarkets shows that demand for hybrid cloud is growing at a compound annual rate of 27%, far higher than growth of the overall IT market.
+In 2021, the global hybrid cloud market was valued at 85 billion U.S. dollars and is expected to reach 262 billion U.S. dollars in 2027.

 As most CIOs now know, cloud deployments offer many benefits over on-premise data and application storage.
 But joining the billions of other cloud users around the world and taking advantage of cloud’s benefits isn’t as simple as willing the change into existence.